swjain/gmail-receipt-scrapper/README.md

 * Run function **main** by selecting from the dropdown (:information_source: You need to save and name your project before launch).
 * Read the disclosure and provide appropriate authorizations.
 * Go to **View > Executions**, check status and wait until it is **COMPLETED**.
 This step might take significant time depending on the volume of the messages that match your filter.
 For a typical 100 messages, it took around 250 seconds for me.
-* Once **COMPLETED**, go to your Google Drive and look for a directory named **receipts** at the root of your drive.
+* Once completed, go to your Google Drive and look for a directory named **receipts** at the root of your drive.
 You should find all the extracted receipts with title and date received.
 Also there would be a spreadsheet summarizing all the messages and the total amount you have spent.

 #### Demo: